JetBrains/intellij-plugins/Dart/ReadMe.txt

    IDEA - to start IntelliJ IDEA + Dart Plugin from sources, Dart tests - it runs all JUnit tests in the Dart plugin module

 7. Important!
-In order to be able to run a single test class ot test method you need to do the following:
+In order to be able to run a single test class or test method you need to do the following:
    - open Run | Edit Configurations, select 'Dart tests' run configuration, copy its VM Options to clipboard
    - in the same dialog (Run/Debug Configurations) expand Defaults node, find JUnit under it and paste VM Options to the corresponding field
    - repeat the same with Working directory field - it must point to intellij-community/bin

+8. [Optional] To enable internal developer actions add "idea.is.internal=true" to the [IDE installation]/bin/idea.properties
+   (on Mac: [IDE installation]/Contents/bin/idea.properties) file.
+The menu actions Tools -> View PSI Structure... as well as the Tools -> Internal Actions should be visible after restarting.

-8. Enjoy!
+9. Enjoy!
 All tests should pass.
 All functionality (except debugging in browser) should work.
    Zero mandatory local changes in intellij-plugins repository.
    Only 3 files locally changed in intellij-community repository, just keep them in a separate '~never commit' changelist and do not worry about them: